Zymik/project-euler-solutions/README.md

 # project-euler-solutions
-Solutions for applying on Haskell Junior position at Ramotion
+Solutions in Scala 3 for applying on Haskell Junior position at Ramotion